Chart Color Schemes

 Kew - South features high concentrations of group households, with a higher-than-average median household size

 Family households account for 70.0% of all households, including 32.8% couples with children, 25.9% couples without children, and 10.0% single parent families.
-Non-family households constitute the remaining 30.0%, with lone person households at 25.1% and group households comprising 4.8%.
+Non-family households make up the remaining 30.0%, with lone person households at 25.1% and group households comprising 4.8% of the total.
 The median household size is 2.6 people, which is larger than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households